YangPhD84/multiGMF/README.md

 * `Datasets/`: benchmark datasets used in the manuscript, including `Fdataset.mat`, `Cdataset.mat`, and `CTDdataset2023.mat`.
 * `Demo_multiGMF.m`: demo script for final prediction and case-study candidate ranking after model evaluation and parameter selection.
 * `multiGMF_10CV.m`: script for 10-fold cross-validation evaluation.
 * `multiGMF_Denovo.m`: script for drug-side cold-start evaluation.
-In the manuscript, this setting is referred to as cold-start testing.
 * `fmultiGMF.m`: main implementation of the full multiGMF model.
 * `no_soft_fmultiGMF.m`: implementation of the no-soft ablation variant.
 * `WKNN.m`: WKNN preprocessing function.
 * `Fun_Auc3.m`: function for calculating AUC, AUPR, and Precision in the evaluation scripts.
+* `Baseline/`: contains 5 baseline methods implemented in MATLAB.
+Each baseline script can be run for both 10-fold cross-validation and cold-start (denovo) experiments to generate comparative metrics against multiGMF.

 # Datasets Description
 * `Fdataset.mat`: the Fdataset used in the manuscript.